odincat/tech-cat/README.md

 - ... write new tests / adjust existing tests for the changes you make
 - ... don't mess up the code style (4 spaces etc.).
 You can just run `pnpm prettier` just to be safe

-If a PR is denied, then I will try to make reasoning as clear as possible, that way the PR can be improved.
+If a PR is denied, then I will try to make the reason as clear as possible, that way the PR can be improved.

 ### Local development
 Requirements: